deepakcode/exercise_02_count_car_people/README.md

 4. Deploy the system as a **web service** or **mobile application**.
 5. Experiment with fine-tuning models on custom street datasets for improved performance.

----

-✅ This formatted **Design Document** looks professional and ready for submission.

-Do you want me to also create a **PDF version** of this design doc (with clean formatting, headings, and code blocks styled) so you can directly submit or print it?